jdhenke/celestrium/doc/paper.md

 The *definition* of GraphModel is the class definition in Coffeescript, but an *instance* is a GraphModel object.
 This may seem trivial, but requirejs only provides the definitions, not the instances, which is an issue because plugins almost always need access to the instance of another plugin and more specifically, they need access to the *same* instance.

-If the GraphView instance was listening to a different GraphModel instance than the DataProvider instance, the GraphView would never receive that information because it's listening to a completely different object.
+If the GraphView instance was listening to a different GraphModel instance than the DataProvider instance, the GraphView would never receive respond to the nodes and links the DataProvider supplies because it's listening to a completely different object.
 This seems to suggest a singleton pattern, where each class automatically creates an instance of itself and attaches it to the class definition.
 However, plugins often need parameters in their constructor that must be specified by the developer somehow i.e. the DOM element in which to house the workspace.
 Thus plugin definitions can't automatically instantiate themselves without providing an entry for custom parameters by the developer.